easystats/correlation/paper/paper.md

 $$r_{X,Y} = \frac{cov(X,Y)}{s_X \times s_Y}$$

 - **Spearman's rank correlation**: A nonparametric measure of rank correlation (statistical dependence between the rankings of two variables).
 The Spearman correlation between two variables is equal to the Pearson correlation between the rank values of those two variables; while Pearson's correlation assesses linear relationships, Spearman's correlation assesses monotonic relationships (whether linear or not).
+Confidence Intervals (CI) for Spearman's correlations are computed using the @fieller1957tests correction [see @bishara2017confidence].

 $$r_{\text{s } X,Y} = r_{rank(X),rank(Y)}$$

 - **Kendall's rank correlation**: In the normal case, the Kendall correlation is preferred than the Spearman correlation because of a smaller gross error sensitivity (GES) and a smaller asymptotic variance (AV), making it more robust and more efficient.
 However, the interpretation of Kendall's tau is less direct than that of Spearman's rho, in the sense that it quantifies the difference between the % of concordant and discordant pairs among all possible pairwise events.
+Confidence Intervals (CI) for Kendall's correlations are computed using the @fieller1957tests correction [see @bishara2017confidence].

 - **Biweight midcorrelation**: A measure of similarity between samples that is median-based, rather than mean-based, thus is less sensitive to outliers, and can be a robust alternative to other similarity metrics, such as Pearson correlation.